ImperialCollegeLondon/django-drf-filepond/docs/tutorial/tutorial.rst

 .. image:: images/filepond-demo-page.png

+You can now try uploading a file to the server.
+Drag and drop a file onto the grey filepond panel on the web page or click *Browse* and select a file.
+The file should be uploaded successfully.
+If you look in the ``${TUTORIAL_DIR}/filepond-temp-uploads`` directory, the directory we set as the temporary upload directory using the ``DJANGO_DRF_FILEPOND_UPLOAD_TMP`` parameter in part A2 above, you will see that the file has been uploaded to this location and placed in a directory named using a unique ID.
+The file is also saved using a unique ID to replace it's original filename, which is preserved in the database.
+If you click the 'X' icon for the uploaded file that appears alongside the "Upload complete" message, the temporary upload is cancelled and you should be able to verify that the file has now disappeared from the ``${TUTORIAL_DIR}/filepond-temp-uploads`` directory.

 You can also test programmatically uploading a file from a remote URL.
 You can use your browser's developer console while on the django-drf-filepond demo page to call the filepond object's `addFile method <https://pqina.nl/filepond/docs/patterns/api/filepond-instance/#methods>`_